-Abstracts should be accessible to people who are not experts in the field.
-That means it should avoid jargon.
+Abstracts should be accessible to people who are not experts in the field which means it should avoid using jargon.

 NB: Your abstract and title will be published in the Symposium Schedule along with the names of your collaborator(s) (if applicable) and mentor(s).
 Therefore, you should only submit a high-quality abstract that has the approval of your faculty mentor.

-You will be asked to provide your anticipated availability for the day of the Symposium (Tuesday, April 12th, 2022) when submitting you abstract.
-Your availability should include any and all times for your selected presentation type during which you are not attending classes.
+You will be asked to provide your anticipated availability for the day of the Symposium (Thursday, April 27, 2023) when submitting your abstract.
+Your availability should include any, and all, times for your selected presentation type during which you are not attending classes.

-Presenters will be assigned their session type and time based on the information provided in their abstract submission, which they will receive via email by late March.
+Presenters will be assigned their session type and time based on the information provided in their abstract submission; they will receive their assignments via email by late March.

 We strongly encourage students to share and practice their presentation with their mentor once drafted so they may provide input.